PD-1 and PD-L1 inhibitors: Cancer immunotherapy

 In the cancer disease state, the interaction of PD-L1 on the tumor cells with PD-1 on a T-cell reduces T-cell function signals to prevent the immune system from attacking the tumor cells.
 Use of an inhibitor that blocks the interaction of PD-L1 with the PD-1 receptor can prevent the cancer from evading the immune system in this way.
 Several PD-1 and PD-L1 inhibitors are being trialled within the clinic for use in advanced melanoma, non-small cell lung cancer, renal cell carcinoma, bladder cancer and Hodgkin lymphoma, amongst other cancer types.

 Immunotherapy with these immune checkpoint inhibitors appears to shrink tumours in a higher number of patients across a wider range of tumour types and is associated with lower toxicity levels than other immunotherapies, with durable responses.
 However, de-novo and acquired resistance is still seen in a large proportion of patients.
 Hence PD-L1 inhibitors are considered to be the most promising drug category for many different cancers.

 Not all patients respond to PD-1/PD-L1 inhibitors.
 The FDA has approved several assays to measure the level of PD-L1 expressed by tumor cells, in order to predict the likelihood of response to an inhibitor.
 PD-L1 levels have been found to be highly predictive of response.
-Higher mutation burden is also predictive of response to anti-PD-1/PD-L1 agents.
+Higher tumor mutational burden is also predictive of response to anti-PD-1/PD-L1 agents.
+However, these markers are far from perfect, and there is a clinical interest in the search for new biomarkers predictive of the benefit of these therapies beyond PD-L1 and TMB levels.

 PD-1 and PD-L1 inhibitors are closely related to CTLA4 (cytotoxic T-lymphocyte-associated protein 4) inhibitors, such as ipilimumab.
 PD-1 and CTLA-4 are both expressed on activated T cells, but at different phases of immune response.

 Current clinical trials are evaluating anti-PD-1 and PD-L1 drugs in combination with other immunotherapy drugs blocking LAG3, B7-H3, KIR, OX40, PARP, CD27, and ICOS.